 3. Creates a deployment with the new droplet and any new configuration.

-• This starts a new process with one instance that shares the route with the old process.
+• This starts up to max_in_flight processes that shares the route with the old process.

-• At this point, if you run cf app on your app, you see multiple web processes.
+• Now, if you run cf app on your app, you see multiple web processes.

 For more information about the deployment object, see the Deployments section of the CAPI V3 documentation.